MicrosoftDocs/dynamics365smb-docs/financials/admin-job-queues-schedule-tasks.md

 ## Security
 Job queue entries run based on permissions.
 Those permissions must allow the execution of the report or codeunit.

 When a job queue is activated manually, it is run with the credentials of the user.
-When a job queue is activated from the NAS, it is run with the credentials of the server instance.
+When a job queue is activated as a scheduled task, it is run with the credentials of the server instance.
 When a job is run, it is run with the credentials of the job queue that activates it.
 However, the user who created that job queue entry must also have permissions.
 When a job is “run in user session” (such as during background posting), it is run with the credentials of the user who created that job.

 > [!IMPORTANT]
 >  If you use the SUPER permissions set that comes with [!INCLUDE[d365fin](includes/d365fin_md.md)], you and your users have permissions to run all objects.
 In this case, access for each user is only limited by permissions for data.